Workplace Accident Lawyer Palm Beach

 Eligibility for Either

 Under ordinary circumstances, most injuries on the job qualify for workers’ compensation, severely limiting an employee’s ability to file a civil lawsuit.
 However, some cases would still allow a worker to sue someone for an on-the-job injury.
 One such circumstance is if a third party causes the worker’s injury.
 This could either be something like a car accident that occurs while at work or a product liability case, like a faulty ladder that collapses.
-Another common scenario that allows for lawsuits related to on-the-job injuries is when an employer is grossly negligent, which the law defines as a deliberate act intended to cause harm to the employee.
+Another common scenario that allows for lawsuits related to on-the-job injuries is when an employer places a worker at a jobsite where there are other companies doing work and one of their workers causes an injury.

 If you have recently been injured in a construction site accident and would like to understand your options better, contact a Palm Beach workplace accident lawyer from Franks, Koenig & Neuwelt today.
 Our team of professionals stands ready to help you understand your legal rights.